ReyadDev/cucumber-ts-tfl-project2/README.md

  - Identifyed API Key and any necessary Log in Credentials (not relevant as not needed to make calls)
  - Decided if I was going to send requests via JSON files or via a URL string appended with variable data - chose latter due to straightforward input requirements and limited amount of tests
  - Created methods to underpin step defs and to send and check data
+ - Use console.log to output responses for debugging (could expand)

 To Do:

- - Check that endpoint return responses match the expected result
+ - Check that endpoint return responses match the expected result more precisely
- - Use console.log to output responses for debugging
- - Resolve configuration issue to amend the configuration files to align and correct cucumber settings (Resolve the Commmon JS Require/ES Module Import issue)
  - Update tsconfig file by correcting location 'src/**/*.ts' file location
  - Complete running and debugging of expected/actual results
  - Add in loops and complete last comaprisons of expected and actual results

 Improvements: